opensourceoptions/opensourceoptions.github.io/_python/pyqgis_006_load-layers.md

 More information can be found in the [PyQGIS Developer Cookbook](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/)

 # Objectives
-- Get statistics for a raster band
+- Load raster and vector layers without adding them to the QGIS interface

 # Open the QGIS Python Console
 From the menu, select Plugins -> Python Console, or Ctrl + Alt + P (Windows)